techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ## Introduction to Vue.js and Vue.js Features

-Vue.js is a progressive framework for building user interfaces with JavaScript.
-You can use Vue.js in the view layer of your application or it can also be used to build Single Page Applications by combining it with other front-end [tools](https://vuejs.org/v2/guide/single-file-components.html).
+[Vue.js is a progressive framework for building user interfaces with JavaScript](https://vuejs.org/).
+You can use Vue.js in the view layer of your application or you can use it to build Single Page Applications (SPAs) by combining it with some other front-end [tools](https://vuejs.org/v2/guide/single-file-components.html).

 Vue.js took the best of both Angular.js and React into one library.
-For example just like React, Vue uses the virtual DOM and a component-based approach.
-It also uses similar syntax to the Angular.js templates (for example `v-if` and `v-for` etc.)
+For example, just like React, Vue.js uses [a virtual DOM](https://vuejsdevelopers.com/2017/02/21/vue-js-virtual-dom/) and a component-based approach.
+It also uses similar syntax to the Angular.js directives (e.g. `v-if` and `v-for`)

-Vue.js has many features such as:
+Vue.js has many features, such as:

-* virtual DOM
+* virtual DOM;

-* reactive and composable view components
+* reactive and composable view components;

-* performance
+* great performance;

-* native rendering on iOS and Android thanks to [Weex](https://weex.incubator.apache.org/) and [NativeScript](https://github.com/rigor789/nativescript-vue)
+* and native rendering on iOS and Android thanks to [Weex](https://weex.incubator.apache.org/) and [NativeScript](https://github.com/rigor789/nativescript-vue);

 ## Bootstrapping the Back-end Project